-This is covered in Life Skills in year 11.
-Parents and pupils are able to make appointments to the Head teacher regarding references or advice.
+This is covered in Life Skills.
+Parents and pupils of Years 10 and 11 are able to make appointments to the Head teacher regarding references or advice.
+The Agency works with the school and parents to provide relevant work experience for Year 11's.